jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/email_service/daily_reports.md

 ## Overview
 The following functionalities are available:
-1. **upload_daily_reports_to_db**: Synchronizes the database with the latest daily reports available through the HungerMap API.
+1. **upload_daily_reports_to_db**: Synchronizes the database with the latest countries with daily reports which are available through the HungerMap API.
-2. **check_if_topic_exists**: Ensures that the countries in the database are up-to-date by removing daily_reports and unsubscribing affected users.
+2. **check_if_topic_exists**: Ensures that the countries in the database are up-to-date by removing no longer available countries and unsubscribing affected users.
 3. **get_countries_with_daily_reports**: Retrieves a list of all countries that currently have daily reports stored in the database.

 ## Classes and Functions